peteroupc/peteroupc.github.io/graphics.md

 - Graphics made of tiles and sprites were popularized by the arcade game _Galaxian_ (1979).
 - Most arcade games before 1995 had a resolution from 46,080 pixels (192 &times; 240 or 240 &times; 192) through 98,304 pixels (256 &times; 384 or 384 &times; 256).
 The following were exceptions:
      - Certain two- or three-screen games by Taito (for example, _Darius_ [1987] and _The Ninja Warriors_ [1987]).
-     - The Midway MCR family of arcade machines (1980 to about 1986) had a resolution of 480 &times; 480, 512 &times; 448, or 512 &times; 480, but backgrounds were drawn at half the resolution of sprites.
+     - The Midway MCR family of arcade machines (1980 to about 1986) had a screen resolution of 480 &times; 480, 512 &times; 448, or 512 &times; 480, but backgrounds were drawn at half the resolution of sprites.
 Examples include _Tapper_ (1982) and _Wacko_ (1983).
 - If an arcade game employed 2-D visuals with tiles and sprites, each tile and sprite tended to use no more than 16 colors, and semitransparency was not used.

 <a id=Screen_image_effects_filters></a>